 I found her and read about her story, sadly she has passed away, but she did have a photo montage of her life.
 Listed below is the photo of her graduating class in 1967, as a Pan Am Flight Attendant.

 You can pick her out, right?
-She is the dirty one.
+She is no longer the dirty one, mocked in the past.